mergeweb/best_practices/_posts/2016-03-24-responsive-images.markdown

       alt="a picture of a shoe">
 ~~~

+So for this image, we tell the browser that there are three versions of the image available.
+To the right of the src path, we tell the browser how wide the image is.
+So image-large.jpg is 1440 pixels wide (you can also use 3x, or 2x for pixel density changes).

+With this information in hand, the browser can start to figure out what version of the image is most appropriate in the current context.

+Here's how that code actually renders:

 <img srcset="/public/img/resp-img/shoes-large.jpg 1024w,
               /public/img/resp-img/shoes-medium.jpg 300w,
               /public/img/resp-img/shoes-small.jpg 150w"
       src="/public/img/resp-img/shoes-small.jpg"
       alt="a picture of a shoe">

-So for this image, we tell the browser that there are three versions of the image available.
-To the right of the src path, we tell the browser how wide the image is.
-So image-large.jpg is 1440 pixels wide (you can also use 3x, or 2x for pixel density changes).

-With this information in hand, the browser can start to figure out what version of the image is most appropriate in the current context.

 ### sizes